 Top of the bill is Square Peg Circus’ Rime, whose high rig commands attention in the centre of the park.
-The weather is on their side today, and the gathered crowds are happy to sit and sun themselves on the grass for an hour to take in the poetic performance.
+The weather is on their side today (see our report on their open rehearsal last time rain stopped play), and the gathered crowds are happy to sit and sun themselves on the grass for an hour to take in the poetic performance.
 Inspired by Samuel Taylor Coleridge’s epic ‘The Rime of the Ancient Mariner’, the company use lines from his famous verse, as well as original text, to tell parts of his story, parts of their own, and parts of ours.
 Just as Coleridge’s lyrical ambiguity has kept scholars delving for layers of symbolism for over 200 years, the various threads that weave through Square Peg’s adaptation also provide space for contemplation and personal resonance.

 The production is touring to both indoor and outdoor venues this year and, though the ensemble acrobatic scenes are filled with the detail, humour and energy that hold attention in public spaces, the solo choreographies often demand more concentration than an open-air family audience is willing to give.
 The wind flapping through the sails does lend a beautiful sense of place, however, and the skills of the artists are unquestionable, away from the sprung floors and smooth surfaces of a theatre space.